 rotation to another rotation, which adds them together, sort of.

-This is some of the hardest stuff, but if you have the basic idea, you can usually trial and error and figure out what you need after some testing.
+This is some of the hardest stuff, but if you have the basic idea, you can usually trial and error to get an equation working.

 To apply a rotation to an arrow, use rotation*arrow.
 For example, this spins a right-pointing arrow by 90 degrees: